naveengdg/Interview_Preparation/GFG_Solutions/Arrays/1_Find_min_max.md

         return min_val, max_val

 ```
-Complexity Analysis
+### Complexity Analysis
-Time Complexity: O(n), where n is the number of elements in the array (we go through the array once).
+1. Time Complexity: O(n), where n is the number of elements in the array (we go through the array once).
-Space Complexity: O(1), as we are using only a constant amount of extra space.
+2. Space Complexity: O(1), as we are using only a constant amount of extra space.

-Test Cases
-Test Case 1:
-Input: [3, 2, 1, 56, 10000, 167]
-Output: [1, 10000]
-Test Case 2:
-Input: [1, 345, 234, 21, 56789]
-Output: [1, 56789]
-Test Case 3:
-Input: [56789]
-Output: [56789, 56789] (Single element case where min and max are the same)